lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 2. You'll notice we've included a route with a `path` of `/`.
 Currently, this route will match any path.
 Use the `exact` prop on that route to ensure that the route only matches when the path is exactly equal to `/`.

-Hint: `exact` is a boolean prop that is true when it is present and false when it is not.
+Hint: _TO DO: come up with a hint for this that isn't totally obvious, suggestions welcome_

 ## Exercise 10: _Nested routes_